mohaimenhasan/mcp-weather-server/README.md

 ## Configuration
-- Add an API key in [index.ts](./index.ts) - line 6.
+- Add an API key in here in [index.ts](https://github.com/mohaimenhasan/mcp-weather-server/blob/6be35a540fbb131fd0b2662c7ab3eca27579f9df/index.ts#L6).
 Get your api key from openweathermap.
 If you need one PM me - (@mohaimenhasan)

 ## Build